What is the Gosport Local History Luncheon Club?

 You can find a fuller history of the club in the about section of this site.
-Here all I need to say is the club is open to all with an interest in local history in Gosport, the surrounding area and any form of links to Gosport and the area.
+Here all I need to say is the club is open to all with an interest in local history in, Gosport, the surrounding area and any form of links to Gosport and the area.

 What is involved at the Gosport History Club meetings?

 You can attend the meetings as you wish.
-A talk or presentation will take place either of an outside speaker or one or more more of the members.
+A talk or presentation will take place either by an outside speaker or one or more of the members.
 The talk and/ or presentation will be of some research in many forms by themselves or others on a local topic.
 At the summer (July) and Christmas (November) meeting a change may be made to the normal proceedings.
 Such as a local history quiz or discussions about items and photographs brought in by members.

-You can, if you wish stay to lunch at, I hope you will agree not too expensive extra charge.
+You can, if you wish to stay to lunch at, I hope you will agree not too expensive extra charge.
 A Ploughman’s Lunch, plus tea/ coffee and biscuits, as well as the opportunity to discuss the talk, other areas of local history or anything else.

 You can even just go to the meetings and listen to the talks given by others.

 If wet take care if going to the hall from Stoke Road